 To determine whether any repositioning is in order, start by using Morningstar's Portfolio Manager or Instant X-Ray to gauge your total in-retirement portfolio's asset allocation currently.
-Then compare that to your target allocations.
+Then compare that with your target allocations.
 If you don't have a target asset allocation for your long-term retirement portfolio, there are a few ways to go about getting one.
 Of course, a financial advisor is the gold standard, because he or she can guide you to a customized asset allocation that takes your situation and risk appetite into account.

-For a quick and dirty view of sane asset allocations for retirement, Morningstar's Lifetime Allocation Indexes, as well as the in-retirement funds from the better target-date lineups such as Vanguard, provide a decent starting point.
+For a quick and dirty view of sane asset allocations for retirement, Morningstar's Lifetime Allocation Indexes, as well as the in-retirement funds from the better target-date lineups, provide a decent starting point.
 To fine-tune your allocation, I like the idea of using your actual cash flow needs to drive how much to invest in each asset class.
 In so doing, you're essentially matching each spending horizon to the asset type with a high probability of earning a positive return over that horizon.

 If you determine that changes are in order, be sure to mind taxes as you go about repositioning; making adjustments in your tax-sheltered accounts is usually a good starting point.
 If you're subject to required minimum distributions or simply need to replenish your cash holdings that you'll use for living expenses in the next few years, considering trimming the appreciated portions of the portfolio.
 That allows you to raise cash, meet your tax obligations (in the case of RMDs), and reduce the risk in your long-term portfolio all in one fell swoop.

 Another part of your portfolio wellness check during volatile times is to take a closer look at your spending rate and consider making adjustments in very weak market environments.
-After all, much of the research related to sustainable withdrawal rates points to flexible withdrawal rates as greatly improving portfolios' longevity over many years.
+After all, much of the research related to withdrawal rates points to flexible withdrawal rates as greatly improving portfolios' longevity over many years.
 That means you can spend more in very strong markets so long as you tighten your belt in very weak ones.
 The basic premise behind reducing your spending in weak markets is that you'll leave more of your portfolio in place to heal when the market improves.